zmunro/Durt/README.md

 ### Solving the problem
-	We provide you with information pertaining to the plants you grow (information about the plant, when to water, when to harvest, etc.) and the weather conditions in your area.
+	We provide you with information pertaining to the plants you grow (information about the plant, when to water, when to harvest, etc.) and the weather conditions in your area!